singleron-RD/sc_learn/README.md

 ## Questions
+This is a self-study training and my role is a TA.
 If you have any questions, feel free to ask in the github issues.

 ## Recommended materials for further reading